NEW STUDENT ORIENTATION

 PICKWELL MEMORIAL CONCERT

 The sisters of Sigma Alpha Iota sponsor this yearly benefit concert in memory of Marcia Pickwell, a former member of the Music Department faculty.

 Presented the first Sunday in December, Christmas at The Valley is the College’s traditional gift to the local community.
 The program includes seasonal readings, carols by Lebanon Valley College choirs, sing-a-long hymns, instrumental music from various ensembles, and a candle lighting service.
 The event features a live nativity scene sponsored by Servants of Christ, a campus Christian service organization.

 Student Government sponsors a semi-formal dinner dance for the entire College community prior to winter break.
 The dance is held in an off-campus venue and is a night of food, music, and fun.

 During the academic year, the College hosts special academic events that bring music, theater, dance, and major speakers to campus.
 Students can attend free of charge.

 THE PINK GAME

-The Pink Game occurs each spring during an LVC women's basketball game.
+The Pink Game occurs each spring during an LVC women’s basketball game.
 This special game honors the strength, courage, and passion of those who have faced the challenges of breast cancer.
-A collaborative effort of the local and College communities, this event raisers money and awareness, and provides a fun-filled night for all in attendance that hopefully ends in victory!
+A collaborative effort of the local and College communities, this event raises money and awareness, and provides a fun-filled night for all in attendance that hopefully ends in victory!

 RELAY FOR LIFE